-Trait name Maximum raw score Machine score Human rater Human rater 2 Adjudicator
+Trait name Maximum raw score Machine score Human rater 1 Human rater 2 Adjudicator

 Content 3 2.25 3 1 2

-Development, structure and coherence 3 1.17 2 1 2
+Development, structure and coherence 2 1.17 2 1 2

-Form 3 2.00 n/a n/a
+Form 2 2.00 n/a n/a n/a

-General linguistic range 3 1.42 1 1
+General linguistic Range 2 1.42 1 1 1

-Grammar 3 1.68 1 2 3
+Grammar 2 1.68 1 2 3

-Spelling 3 0.00 n/a n/a
+Spelling 2 0.00 n/a n/a n/a

-Vocabulary range 3 1.32 1 1
+Vocabulary range 2 1.32 1 1 1

-Total item score 14 9.84 8 6 9
+Total item score 15 9.84 8 6 9

-Test taker C: mid C1 Level
+Test taker C1 Level

 Outlawing tobacco use would create unprecedented controversy.
 Billions of people worldwide smoke; whether they are chain smokers or recreational smokers.
-Also, there are several multimillion dollar cigarette companies that will also suffer many consequences if tobacco use is made illegal.
+Also, there are several multi- million dollar cigarette companies that will also suffer many consequences if tobacco use is made illegal.
 We must also consider the thousands of employees who will be left unemployed if such a legislation is made.
 Unfortunately, it is an industry that makes ridiculous amounts of money for many people, so the likelihood of banning it is minimal.